 Officers made contact with a suspected alien at his apartment.
 The officers asked to enter the apartment, and the occupant asked whether they needed a warrant for that.
-The officers said they "didn't need a warrant to talk to him."
-Based on the totality of the circumstances, the consent was involuntary, since a reasonable
+The officers said they

 1 Carroll v.
 Carman, 135 S. Ct.
 348 (2014)